-"Onboarding consists of initial development of the skills needed to get started, then ongoing development will continue to really home in on making sure they have all the knowledge and tools needed to do their job well," Boatwright added.
+"Onboarding consists of the initial development of the skills needed to get started, then ongoing development will continue to really hone in on making sure they have all the knowledge and tools needed to do their job well," Boatwright added.
 "Once retention is achieved, you can separate the employee from the training program and allow them to work fully independently."

 Since an effective new hire training plan is such an essential part of growing a business, it is important to get it right and then iterate on that successful model as your business continues to grow.
 [Read related article: Employee Hiring Checklist]

-Key takeaway: New hire training plans reduce the time it takes to a new employee to get up to speed, the need for one-on-one instruction, and the costs associated with bringing on a new team member.
+Key takeaway: New hire training plans reduce the time it takes for a new employee to get up to speed, the need for one-on-one instruction, and the costs associated with bringing on a new team member.